What is a Progressive Web App? Complete Guide to PWAs

 5. Cross-Platform Compatibility

 Write once, run everywhere.
-A single PWA works on desktop, mobile, and tablet devices across different operating systems and browsers.
+A single PWA works on desktop, mobile, and tablet across different operating systems and browsers.

 For Users